xeroc/piston-lib/docs/contribute.rst

 Flow
 ----

-This project makes heavy use of [git flow](http://nvie.com/posts/a-successful-git-branching-model/).
+This project makes heavy use of `git flow <http://nvie.com/posts/a-successful-git-branching-model/>`_.
 If you are not familiar with it, then the most important thing for your to understand is that: